 A resume objective is a statement of your goals for employment, usually listed at the top of your resume.
 A resume objective is typically one or two sentences long.

-For example, it might state some of your past accomplishments, and then move on to the kinds of accomplishments you hope to achieve in the future (ideally, accomplishments you want to achieve for the company you are applying to work for).
+For example, it might state some of your past accomplishments, and then move on to the kinds of accomplishments you hope to achieve in the future (ideally, accomplishments you want to achieve for the company you are applying to).